 The majority of homebuyers in today’s marketplace are a demographic known as “millennials.”
 These are young buyers in an age group ranging from people in their twenties to mid-thirties.
 What do millennials want in a home?
 These young buyers tend to like newer houses built within the last few years if available.
 But, that doesn’t mean they don’t have an interest in older homes.
 Mostly, millennials are looking for functionality.
 They know that the infrastructure and appliances of a new house will be up to date.
-However, the majority of homes in San Diego’s Metro Neighborhoods, such as North Park or South Park are older homes.
+However, most homes in San Diego’s Metro Neighborhoods, such as North Park or South Park, are older homes.
 They range anywhere from the early 1900s to-1950s.
 Here, we will give you a few tips on how to sell a house to young homebuyers.

 1 – Get A Pre-Inspection

 One of the great things about San Diego is the weather.
 It prolongs the integrity of houses better than places with more extreme climates.
 This is not to say that houses in San Diego do not have issues.
 This is far from the truth and will show up during an inspection.
-Your success in selling your home for a great price depends on the findings of the buyer’s home inspection.
+Your success in selling your home for a great price depends on the buyer’s home inspection findings.

 When a potential home buyer is interested in your house, they will have a home inspector do a thorough inspection.
 Their inspector’s job is to find any issues with your house.
-A good thing to do is to beat them to the punchline is to have a pre-inspection done before you put your house on the market.
-This is so even if you think that you already know what issues your home might have.
-Chances are, you may have overlooked something that a home inspector will catch.
+A good thing to beat them to the punchline is to have a pre-inspection done before you put your house on the market.
+Even if you think that you already know what issues your home might have, you may have overlooked something that a home inspector will catch.
 Also, a pre-inspection will give you a physical/tangible list of safety and/or functionality issues.